 Your thoughts on Guided Access

-Are you a fan of Guided Access on iOS?
+Are you a fan of Guided Access on iPhone and iPad?

 Have you tried this feature yet and what do you think of it?
 If not, block out 5 minutes of your time to play with Guided Access, then come back here and meet us in comments.